 My first child was born on Feb.
-16th 2012.
-As I embark on my breastfeeding adventure, I feel so lucky to be able to be a part of the breastfeeding blog world.
+16th 2012 and my second is due January 2014.
+As I embark on my own breastfeeding adventure, I feel so lucky to be able to be a part of the breastfeeding blog world.
 For more about me read the About Us section of the blog!
 This blog is intended to be a place of inspiration and information.
 It is a place to share stories and ideas.
 I love hearing from you!

 Don’t eat soft cheese, don’t drink alcohol, watch out for mercury in fish, stop smoking, don’t get too much vitamin A, don’t forget folic acid; the list of not to do’s is long and controversial when it comes to having a baby.
 Of course, we do our best to follow it because the health of our child usually takes precedence over all else.